PaulErpen/Detecting-Cyberbullying-Across-SMPs/README.md

 You need to download all available embeddings and unzip them to the `word_vectors` directory.

-Sadly neither the data sets, nor the word embeddings can be provided via GitHub, since the files are to big.
+Sadly neither the data sets, nor the word embeddings can be provided via GitHub, since the files are too big.

 ## Purpose of the provided files